Today’s Wonder of the Day was inspired by Aishani. Aishani Wonders, “what is the jitterburg” Thanks for WONDERing with us, Aishani!

 Jitterbug was the name that was most popular, though.
-In 1934, musician Cab Calloway recorded a song entitled "Call of the Jitter Bug (“Jitterbug”).”
-A film called Cab Calloway’s Jitterbug Party also helped to popularize the dance and the association of Calloway with the jitterbug name.
+In 1934, musician Cab Calloway recorded a song entitled "Call of the Jitter Bug.”
+A film called "Cab Calloway’s Jitterbug Party” also helped to popularize the dance.
+It also helped connect Calloway with the jitterbug name.

 Over time, the term jitterbug was used to describe any type of dance to swing music.
 Later the jitterbug was adapted for use with the fast pace of early rock and roll.
-In the late 1950s, teenagers could be seen jitterbugging to rock and roll each week on the television show American Bandstand.
+In the late 1950s, teenagers could be seen jitterbugging to rock and roll weekly on television show "American Bandstand.”

 Do you know how to jitterbug?
 Is there another dance you enjoy?
 Dancing is a great way to add even more enjoyment to your favorite music!